header-remi-web-page2x-100

 who we are, what we do

-The Reanalysis Working Group (RWG) is a self-organized initiative supported by WEMC, bringing together wind, power grid, and marine engineers and scientists.
+The Reanalysis Working Group (RWG) is a self-organised initiative supported by WEMC, bringing together wind, power grid, and marine engineers and scientists.
 It facilitates collaboration between reanalysis centres and end-users to maximise the value of reanalysis data for the energy sector.

 The RWG has four main goals: